neondatabase/website/content/docs/guides/logical-replication-concepts.md

 ## How does it work under the covers?

-While the publisher and subscriber model forms the surface of PostgreSQL logical replication, the underlying meachanism is driven by a few key components, described beelow.
+While the publisher and subscriber model forms the surface of PostgreSQL logical replication, the underlying meachanism is driven by a few key components, described below.

 ### Write-Ahead Log (WAL)